 Use Anecdotes To Your Advantage

-Personal anecdotes are a great way to show someone that you aren’t afraid to open up to them, but not every story is conversation-worthy, especially if the person you are talking to doesn’t know you on a particularly intimate level yet.
+Personal anecdotes are a great way to show someone that you aren’t afraid to open up to them.
+Remember that not every story is conversation-worthy.
+This is especially true if you haven’t reached a particularly intimate level yet.

-Try to make sure that any anecdotes you share are relevant to the conversation you are having.
+Make sure any anecdotes you share are relevant to the conversation.
 You don’t want to interrupt the flow of a lively conversation by telling random a story that catches the other person off guard.
 Also, try to choose anecdotes that portray you positively.
 An amusing or touching anecdote is great, but choosing one that showcases your best qualities is even better!

 No matter what anecdote or story you choose to tell, make it short.
 You don’t want to give the impression that you are self-absorbed.
-After all, while every detail of what happened last Tuesday may be interesting to you, the person you are talking to will appreciate it if you get to the point in a timely fashion and allow them to respond regularly.
-No matter how amusing the story, no one likes to listen to one that drags on forever.
+While every detail of what happened last Tuesday may be interesting to you, it might bore your partner.
+The person you are talking to will appreciate it if you don’t hog the conversation No matter how amusing the story, no one likes to listen to one that drags on forever.
 Most people have limited attention spans.

 Listening Is Key

 One of the best ways to improve your conversation skills is to master the art of listening.
-So, it probably comes as no surprise that learning how to carry on a conversation like a rock star requires being a good listener.
-Listening well shows people that you are interested in them and that you value what they have to say.
+Listening shows that you are interested and you value what they have to say.

-Maintaining eye contact is a fantastic way to show people that you listening, but there are others as well.
+Maintaining eye contact is a fantastic way to show people that you listening.
+However, there are other ways as well.
 For instance, make sure that you answer any questions you are asked appropriately.
 Similarly, ask follow-up questions that demonstrate you fully understand what a person has said to you.

-Beyond merely hearing what someone says to you, pay attention to a person’s tone, mood, and demeanor.
-If someone’s eyes light up when you ask them a certain question, or if they just can’t stop smiling when discussing a specific topic, don’t be too quick to change the subject.
+Pay attention to a person’s tone, mood, and demeanor.
+For example if someone’s eyes light up when you ask them a certain question, or if they just can’t stop smiling when discussing a specific topic, don’t be too quick to change the subject.

-Similarly, is someone seems to tense up at a certain point in a conversation, that may just be your cue to steer things in another direction.
-These may seem like little details, but it’s super important to keep them in mind when trying to master how to carry on a conversation (without looking like an idiot!).
+Similarly, is someone seems to tense up at a certain point in a conversation, it may be your cue to steer things in another direction.
+These may seem like little details.
+However, they are key for mastering how to carry on a conversation (without looking like an idiot!).

-And, whatever you do, don’t take out your phone, check your watch, or interrupt someone while you are having a conversation (sorry, no texting).
-Any of these actions will make the other person think that you are disrespectful or that you don’t really care about what they have to say.
+And, whatever you do, don’t take out your phone, check your watch, or interrupt someone while chatting.
+Sorry, no texting either.
+Any of these actions will make the other person think that you are disrespectful.
+Or, that you don’t really care about what they have to say.

 How To Carry On A Conversation Made Easy

 At the end of the day, the best way to carry on a rewarding conversation is to be as sincere and as relaxed as possible.
-Try your best to remain polite and to show interest in the other person, while being open and genuine, and you shouldn’t have too much to worry about.
+Try your best to remain polite.
+Show interest in the other person.
+Be open and genuine.
+If you do these things, you shouldn’t have too much to worry about.